Lattices generated by Chip Firing Game models: criteria and recognition algorithm: A necessary and sufficient condition for

-We give an algorithm to construct a CFG which allows to generate a given ULD lattice if such CFG exists.
-In practice, $L$ can be input as an acyclic graph with the edges induced from the cover relation of $L$, in other word $(x,y) \in E(L)$ if and only if $x \prec y$ in $L$.
+The lattice $L$ can be input as a directed acyclic graph with the edges induced from the cover relation of $L$, \emph{i.e. } $(x,y) \in E(L)$ iff $x \prec y$ holds in $L$.
+Note that $\mathfrak{U}_m$ and $\mathfrak{L}_m$ can be found in $O(|E(L)|)$ time by using search algorithms.
+The algorithm is presented by the following pseudocode\\